-As a coffee lover, there’s one thing I just didn’t get until quite recently—Iced Coffee.
+As a coffee lover, there’s one thing I just didn’t get—Iced Coffee.
 What?!
 The idea left me well, cold.
 Coffee is supposed to be hot.
 Very, very hot.

-And then I made a fatal mistake.
+And then I made a serious mistake.
 I accepted a sample of iced coffee in a popular coffee shop.
-It was strong, sweet, creamy and icy, icy cold.
+It was strong, sweet, creamy, and icy, icy cold.
 Wow.

 I needed to figure out how to make this myself—it was that good—because as much as I might want iced coffee again, I was not going to pay the outrageous price to have someone else make it for me.

 One might think, as I did, that pouring hot coffee over ice, adding milk and sugar would do the trick.
 Not exactly.
 Not even close.